A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 A : You don’t need an ID card with the MetLife Dental Plan.
 If you’d like to print one, you may do so on the MetLife website.

 A : To compare costs for procedures, access this tool directly from Anthem’s website going forward.
 From the home page, click on “Care & Cost Finder.”
 Quality and prices for health care can be different depending on where you go and aren’t necessarily related to the quality of care you can expect to receive.
-Learn more at anthem.com.
+The Care & Cost Finder can help you:

-- Finding and comparing network doctors, medical services and prescription drugs in your area based on the price you’ll pay and quality of care other patients have received.
+- Find and compare network doctors, medical services and prescription drugs in your area based on the price you’ll pay and quality of care other patients have received.

-- Seeing personalized cost estimates that take into account your Health Plan and whether you’ve already met your deductible
+- Review personalized cost estimates that take into account your health plan and whether you’ve already met your deductible.

 Your privacy is always protected.
 Assurant never has access to your individual information or activities on the Care & Cost Finder.
 When you know more about quality and price, you can make better purchasing decisions.
 Learn more at anthem.com.